Discrete Envy-free Division of Necklaces and Maps: Two Dimensional Divisions: a Grid of Beads

-\begin{proof} We make the ($k \times l$) grid into a continuous cake as we did in the proof of Theorem~\ref{thm:general}, by spreading the preference measure of each square uniformly in the square.
-Thus, there exist $(n-1)$ parallel vertical cuts that divide the grid cake into an envy-free allocation.
+\begin{proof} Again, we model our grid of beads as the region $[0,k] \times [0,\ell]$.
+By Theorem~\ref{thm:continuous existence}, there exists an envy-free division of the grid using $(n-1)$ parallel vertical cuts.
 We think of each of these vertical cuts as a union of $k$ vertical edges.
-Assuming we have aligned our cake such that the lower-left corner is at the origin, call such a vertical edge \emph{integral} if its $x$-coordinate is integral and \emph{non-integral} otherwise.
+We call such a vertical edge \emph{integral} if its $x$-coordinate is integral and \emph{non-integral} otherwise.
 Our strategy is to slide non-integral vertical edges left or right so they become integral while keeping them connected via horizontal edges along the integral $y$-coordinates.
 We do this while holding the relative left-to-right order of the $(n-1)$ vertical edges on each horizontal strip constant, thus generating the desired cuts for the discrete grid of squares.

-We say that a vertical edge \emph{borders} players $P$ and $Q$ if the two adjacent pieces allocated by the original envy-free continuous allocation belong to $P$ and $Q$.
-First, consider any square $S$ desired by player $P$ such that some vertical edge (possibly $2$) going through $S$ borders $P$.
-In this case, we can allocate the square completely to player $P$ by moving the vertical edge (if it exists) bordering $S$ on the left (and any other vertical edges going through $S$ left of said edge) to the left of $S$ and do the same for the right side of $S$.
-This gives $P$ strictly more cake and does not affect the preferences and envy of other players, as only $P$ cares about the square.
-Doing this for all squares ensures two conditions now hold for our (still envy-free) division $D$ of the continuous cake: first, $D$ assigns integral $P$-cake to every $P$ (if not, then there must be some non-integral vertical edge bordering $P$ somewhere); second, if a square desired by $P$ contains a non-integral vertical edge bordering $P_1$ and $P_2$, then neither $P_1$ nor $P_2$ can be $P$.
+We say that a vertical edge \emph{borders} players $P$ and $Q$ if the two adjacent pieces allocated by the original envy-free allocation belong to $P$ and $Q$.
+First, consider any bead $S$ desired by player $P$ such that at least one vertical edge going through $S$ borders $P$.
+In this case, we can allocate the bead completely to player $P$ (by moving all edges in $S$ left of $P$'s piece to $S$'s left boundary and all edges in $S$ right of $P$'s piece to $S$'s right boundary).
+Due to monolithic preferences, this gives player $P$ a strictly more valuable piece and does not affect the preferences and envy of other players, as only $P$ cares about the bead.
+Doing this for all beads ensures two conditions now hold for our (still envy-free) division $D$: \begin{itemize} \item for every player, $P$, $D$ assigns an integral amount of beads that player $P$ values to player $P$ (if not, then there must be some non-integral vertical edge bordering $P$ somewhere); \item if a bead desired by $P$ contains a non-integral vertical edge bordering $P_1$ and $P_2$, then neither $P_1$ nor $P_2$ can be $P$. \end{itemize}